VIRiONT-network/VIRiONT_paper/README.md

 conda -h #print conda commands. conda -V #print installed conda version.
 ```
-Step 2 : make sure snakemake is installed on your computer.
+Step 2 : Make sure snakemake is installed on your computer.

 Snakemake 3.9.0 version or above is required for conda interaction.
 pandas python library is also required for dataframe reading.
-You can quikly create a new conda environment with the pandas library and the latest available snakemake version by using this command(currently the 5.20.1 version):
+You can quickly create a new conda environment with the pandas library and the latest available snakemake version by using this command (currently the 5.20.1 version):
 ```
 conda create -c bioconda -c conda-forge -n VIRiONT_env snakemake-minimal pandas
 ```